GAIA - part of the Triptych collection 2026

 Second part of the triptych collection.

-This painting was created using media elements from my expansive book collection along with around 10 layers of acrylic paint medium to communicate key facts and ‘tell the story.’
+This painting was created using media elements from my expansive book collection, along with around 10 layers of acrylic paint to communicate key facts and ‘tell the story.’

-Displaying data and images, otherwise locked in a book, in a painting allows the viewer to interact with the information, hopefully on a daily basis.
+Displaying data and images in this painting which would otherwise be locked in a book, allows the viewer to interact with the information, hopefully on a daily basis.

-Engineering taught me the benefits of Osmosis.
-My art is seeking to use this science based solution to enable the viewer to naturally absorb the urgency of climate change impacts and ACT.
+Engineering taught me the benefits of osmosis.
+My art is seeking to use this science based concept to enable the viewer to naturally absorb the urgency of climate change impacts and ACT.

 Triptych collection